ShekhSaifuddin007/laravel-ajax-submit/README.md

 #### The Extra layer to your validation

 - if you want give the extra layer to your validation just add `.required` class to input.
-- it will add red border in the input and prevent submit the form before send any request to server
+- it will add red border in the input with proper input name and prevent submit the form before send any request to server

 ### from controller